brodieberger/ZeroArchipelago/worlds/mmzero3/docs/en_Mega Man Zero 3.md

 # Mega Man Zero 3 Archipelago

-Welcome to my project.
-Things are still under development, but here you will find my development of a custom Archipelago World for Mega Man Zero 3 on the GBA.
+Thank you for checking out my project!
+Here you will find my development of a custom Archipelago World for Mega Man Zero 3 on the GBA.
 You should probably read everything here so you know what to expect before playing!

+There's a PopTracker pack for this world made by ambibii.
+[Get it here!](https://github.com/ambibii/mmz3-poptracker/releases/latest)

 <div align="center">
 <img width="800" height="296" alt="logo" src="https://github.com/user-attachments/assets/0954b2d4-f197-4c53-8bff-699af4b382a5" />
 </div>

 ## General Information (IMPORTANT)
-- **Locations:** All 180 secret disks, stage clears, an A+ rank clear in each of the 15 stages, the nine armor chips, both sub tanks, Cerveau's Recoil Rod and Shield Boomerang, ten extra life pickups, and eleven miniboss fights.
+- **Locations:** All 180 secret disks, stage clears, an A+ rank clear in each of the 15 stages, the nine armor chips, both sub tanks, Cerveau's Recoil Rod and Shield Boomerang, and eleven miniboss fights.
+Optionally 10 extra life pickups, 82 itemsanity items, and a configurable number of shop slots.
 - **Item pool:** 180 secret disks, the four weapons as progressive upgrade unlocks, nine armor chips, twelve EX Skills, two sub tanks, fifteen stage access items and two Story Progress items.
 E-Crystals are filler.
 - There's a modified mission select screen, which allows you to select from any level as long as you have its access item.
   - Boss portraits are in groups of four like in vanilla, but now you can tab between the pages with left and right on the d-pad (the shoulder buttons work too).